aredn/documentation/arednHow-toGuides/lqm.rst

 Expected link speed vs. actual link speeds
 ------------------------------------------

-We’ve all pointed an AREDN |trade| node at another node, found the sweet spot for the best SNR, and then been underwhelmed by how much bandwidth there seems to be.
+We’ve all pointed an AREDN® node at another node, found the sweet spot for the best SNR, and then been underwhelmed by how much bandwidth there seems to be.
 WiFi is famous for over-reporting how much bandwidth is available vs. what you actually get (think 1/6th in many cases), but somehow we all expect a 2 mile link with SNR > 20 to do more than 1 Mbps.
 Unfortunately actual performance data is difficult to come by, and experiments to see what might improve are difficult to coordinate.
 Several theories are described below.

 Performance theories
 --------------------